PhilipCastiglione/philipcastiglione.github.io/README.md

 - [ ] remove unused assets/images

+- [ ] set permalinks for home page

 - [ ] look for more jekyll plugins (like, do i want jekyll sitemap and feed)
     - https://jekyllrb.com/docs/step-by-step/10-deployment/